hypermedia-app/Alcaeus/gitbook/api-documentation/readme.md

 const apiDoc = rep.root.apiDocumentation;
 {% endrunkit %}

+The getter returns a `Maybe<ApiDocumentation>` object which makes it easier to handle representations without or when it failed to load for some reason.
+See [this post][mm] for usage examples.

 {% hint style="working" %}
  For a
  single representation (in other words a single call to `loadResource`) the documentation will be fetched